subatomicglue/ankh/suba_engine/architecture.md

 # TODO: QUESTIONS to INVESTIGATE

 - on iOS mobile, they block audio unless you tap a button, how do we ensure that game audio plays, given the structure above?

-- Def system might be too unweildly, granular, spread out.
-  - Should we ALSO allow inline defs in the Asset instance as well?   if so, then we'd want a way to embed the exact same `<Asset>Def` into the `def: {...}` parameter of an Asset instance, right?   same loader for both.  defs would always be registered in the corresponding definition registry by their id (or GUID if no id given).
-  - This would mean that Defs can be
-    1. inline in the Asset (no reuse)
-    2. inline in the Def (reuse by all Assets in that one `world.json`)
-    3. on the filesystem (reuse by multiple `world.json`'s).
-Incremental levels of reuse here.
-  - Where best to update the above spec, with this idea?

 ---
 # END SPEC v1.0